Supply Chain

 Basic policy

-As a company that develops diverse businesses globally, protecting supply chains is a fundamental concept that serves as the foundation of our management and reflects our corporate philosophy of “Living and prospering together with people, society, and the planet, we aim to be a value-generating corporation that contributes to the creation of prosperous societies.”
-Together with our suppliers, we will promote efforts to build a sustainable supply chain that takes human rights, labor environments, and the natural environment into consideration.
+As a company that develops diverse businesses globally, protecting supply chains is a fundamental concept that serves as the foundation of our management and reflects our corporate philosophy of “Living and prospering together with people, society, and the planet, we aim to be a value-generating corporation that contributes to the creation of prosperous societies.

 Toyota Tsusho Group Supply Chain Sustainability Behavioral Guidelines